build-on-aws/java-fm-playground/README.md

 ## Running the Application

-Ensure prerequisites are met, then proceed with the following steps:
+After verifying the prerequisites, follow these steps:

 ### Clone the repository